wp-plugins/facebook-page-like-popup-box/readme.txt

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
 Configure the plugin under the menu 'Settings'.

 Navigate to the "Settings" tab and set your preferences.
-You will need a facebook fanpage and retrieve it's ID.
-The plugin does not work with facebook groups or personal profiles.
+You will need a facebook fanpage.
+Use your page's  username in the settings.

 == Change Log ==